vnerozin/cimlib/README.md

 DSP platform.

 Library consist from memory operation, scalar and vector functions.
-Most of functions exists in signed and complex 16bit and 32bit versions.
-For easy debug lot of functions exists on versions with saturation control.
+Most of functions exist in signed and complex 16 bit and 32 bit versions.
+For easy debug lot of functions exist on versions with saturation control.

-Function names prefixes/suffixes
+Table 1 - Function names prefixes/suffixes

 | Prefixes/suffixes | Description                        |
 | ----------------- | ---------------------------------- |